Select Department

 If you imagine two cars driving next to each other on the highway.

-• Tempo is speed, such as 60 kms.
+• This is like a speed, such as 60 kms.

-Arguably, technology has made this skill obsolete.
+Arguably, DJ software technology has made this skill obsolete.
 All the major DJ software and hardware packages have built-in sync functionality.
 You’ll quickly find this to be a point of contention in the DJ community.

 So is it even necessary to learn how to beat match, when there is such a thing as a sync button?

 Maybe not.
 But it’s a great skill to have under your belt.
-Technology fails, things go wrong, being in front of a crowd and NOT being able to put music on and play… stressssssful.
+Technology fails, things go wrong, being in front of a crowd and NOT being able to put music on and play… Stressful!

 Beatmatching your track selection gives you total control, and a sense of spontaneity at the same time.